microsoft/promptflow/examples/CONTRIBUTING.md

 - Each notebook or markdown file should follow the [PEP 8] style guide for Python code, and use consistent and readable variable names, indentation, spacing, and punctuation.
 - Each notebook or markdown file should include relevant references, citations, and acknowledgements

-## Generate Workflows and Submit Pull Requests
+## Generate Workflows, Update Readme and Submit Pull Requests

 To run the readme.py script, you need to have Python 3 installed on your system.
 You also need to install the required packages by running: